-By Steve Cox, Chief Evangelist at FMP Global
+By Steve Cox, Chief Evangelist at IRIS FMP

 According to research carried out by the United Nations Global Compact, 92% of CEOs feel that sustainability will be important to the success of their business in the future.
 It also revealed that only 48% of businesses are already finding ways to implement sustainable measures.
 To understand how more sustainability can be introduced into the workplace via leadership, we first need to consider what it means, and why it matters.

 Sustainable business leadership refers to when a business owner and management team conduct their work with a concern for the environment and the society around them.
 It means that decisions are made ethically, with particular attention to sustainable development.

 Sustainable leadership in business has another implication; that this ethos then exudes onto the staff and business as a whole.
 If a company is built on foundations that have sustainability at heart, this will shine through in a range of elements.
 More than just big decisions such as regular donations to charities, or involvement with local community projects, smaller acts like printing only when it’s absolutely vital, and using glasses instead of plastic cups will become commonplace.

 As the world of business continues to change to meet wider global needs, there is a need for a change in the way leaders operate too.
 Today, it’s important for business owners and managers to prioritise long-term sustainability – not only in aspects relating to their company, but within the wider world.

 To achieve long-term success, those 52% of companies that are not focussing on sustainability yet, need to start doing so now.
 Leaders should be finding a balance between the demands of short-term goals and longer-term objectives relating to improving the social and environmental scene.
 There are ways to sustain a company’s financial success, while working in a manner that benefits the wider world.
 Read on to find out why this should be a concern for every business.

 To tackle global poverty